 If your attention wanders, that’s okay.
 Noticing is part of mindfulness.
 Gently bring your mind back to your senses.

 Thoughts and feelings will come and go while you’re being mindful.
 Let them.
 They’re just thoughts.
 Keep your awareness on your senses, anchoring you in the present moment while everything else drifts harmlessly by.

 Now focus your attention on your breath.
 Feel the air go in and then go out, noticing the pauses in between.
 Try not to control or change your breath: instead allow the air to come and go.

 Try this for a couple of minutes or so at first.
 It’s normal to feel distracted and find it hard, but that can change quickly with practice.

 If it’s working for you, let mindfulness spread into other parts of your day.
-Practise more little moments of mindfulness, when you’re waiting for the kettle to boil or the bus to come.
+Practice more little moments of mindfulness, when you’re waiting for the kettle to boil or the bus to come.
 Try it sitting still or moving around, in the morning, last thing at night.

 Find the right amount of mindfulness for you — five minutes of really great mindfulness is better than trying to make it happen all the time.
-And keep practising — it gets easier and more satisfying the more you do it.
+And keep practicing — it gets easier and more satisfying the more you do it.